 - What are the risks or side effects of the treatments you suggest?

 - How will treatment affect my daily activities?

 - What is my outlook for survival?

-- What are the chances of recurrence with these treatment plans?
+- What are the chances of the lymphoma coming back with these treatment plans?

 - What would we do if the treatment doesn’t work or if the lymphoma recurs?